reijjo/Matcha2.0/README.md

 <img src='https://github.com/reijjo/Matcha2.0/assets/95418273/06bbba41-e347-4058-b01a-9566e11dbb18' />
 with TypeScript

+## What I used
+* TypeScript
+* React
+* Node.js with Express.js
+* Docker
+* PostgreSQL
+* pgAdmin
+* Socket.io for notifications and chat
+* OpenCage API and IPAPI to get locations
+* JSON Web Token for authentication

+# Features:
+## Registration / Login / Profile
+* Two-step registration with email verification
+* Profile page for every user
+* Possibility to change your information on settings page
+* Upload images
+* On your profile page, you can see the profiles you visited and the users who visited your profile

+  GIFFIA TAHAN

+## Match making
+* Match or pass
+* Lots of sortin and filtering options
+* Live notifications when someone looks your profile / likes you / sends you a message
+* Live chat

+  GIFFIA TAHAN

 ## How to run
 * in the projects root folder ```docker-compose up```
 * frontend => ```localhost:3000```